Section 10(b) – Right to counsel

 Considerations particular to the impaired driving context

-Subsection 254(2) of the Criminal Code provides that a police officer may demand a breath screening test “forthwith” where he or she suspects a person has been drinking and driving.
+Former section 254(2) of the Criminal Code provided that a police officer may demand a breath screening test “forthwith” where he or she suspects a person has been drinking and driving (see the analogous power at current section 320.27(1) of the Criminal Code).
 In R. v.
 Bernshaw, 1 S.C.R.
 254, a majority of the Supreme Court held that this requirement was flexible enough to allow the officer to delay taking the sample where he or she knows that the test results might be unreliable because alcohol was consumed within the last 15 minutes.
-The majority decided that a delay in the order of 15 minutes in order to obtain a proper sample of breath was not an unreasonable limit on the right to counsel under paragraph 10(b).
-See also R. v.
-Quansah, 2012 ONCA 123 and R. v.
-Mandrow, 2016 ONCJ 200.
+The majority decided that a delay in the order of 15 minutes for the purpose of obtaining a proper sample of breath was not an unreasonable limit on the right to counsel under paragraph 10(b).

-3. When does a previous paragraph 10(b) violation taint a subsequent taking of a statement?
+3. When does a previous section 10(b) violation taint a subsequent taking of a statement?

 In considering whether a statement is tainted by an earlier breach of an accused’s constitutional rights, the courts have adopted a purposive and generous approach (R. v.
 Wittwer, 2 S.C.R.
 235 at paragraph 21).
 It is unnecessary to establish a strict causal relationship between the breach and the subsequent statement.
 The statement will be tainted if the breach and the impugned statement can be said to be part of the same transaction or course of conduct (Wittwer, supra at paragraph 21; Strachan, supra at 1005).